good707/leasechecker/README.md

 ## AI tool disclosure

 This project was built with substantial help from Claude (Anthropic) and Claude Code, including code generation, debugging, and the state law research for this README's coverage list.
-Architecture decisions, feature scope, and the final review pass were mine.
+The idea, architecture decisions, feature scope, and the final review pass were mine.

 ## Status